xeodou/go-sqlcipher/README.md

 ## Compile

-To use the User authentication module the package has to be compiled with the tag `sqlite_userauth`.
+To use the User authentication module, the package has to be compiled with the tag `sqlite_userauth`.
 See [Features](#features).

 ## Usage

 ### Create protected database

-To create a database protected by user authentication provide the following argument to the connection string `_auth`.
+To create a database protected by user authentication, provide the following argument to the connection string `_auth`.
 This will enable user authentication within the database.
 This option however requires two additional arguments:

 - `_auth_user`
 - `_auth_pass`

-When `_auth` is present on the connection string user authentication will be enabled and the provided user will be created as an `admin` user.
+When `_auth` is present in the connection string user authentication will be enabled and the provided user will be created as an `admin` user.
 After initial creation, the parameter `_auth` has no effect anymore and can be omitted from the connection string.

-Example connection string:
+Example connection strings:

-Create an user authentication database with user `admin` and password `admin`.
+Create an user authentication database with user `admin` and password `admin`:

 `file:test.s3db?_auth&_auth_user=admin&_auth_pass=admin`

-Create an user authentication database with user `admin` and password `admin` and use `SHA1` for the password encoding.
+Create an user authentication database with user `admin` and password `admin` and use `SHA1` for the password encoding:

 `file:test.s3db?_auth&_auth_user=admin&_auth_pass=admin&_auth_crypt=sha1`